ATTENDANCE AND PARTICIPATION

 - a research-based creative project with a 600-word support paper in which you address the critical, methodological, and design/aesthetic issues you aimed to explore through your work, explain how your chosen format aided in that exploration, and provide a bibliography listing the critical resources that informed the project.

-Projects are before class on December 10 and are worth 20% of your final grade.
-Sharing your work in our end-of-semester presentation is worth 5% of your final grade.
+Projects are due (via Google Drive or, if that doesn’t work, via email*) by 11:59pm on Thursday, 12/12, and are worth 20% of your final grade.
+Sharing your work in our end-of-semester presentation is worth 5% of your final grade. (*To facilitate my review, I ask that you please try to consolidate all parts into a single file, folder, link, email, etc.!)

 We’ll dedicate our class on December to sharing your final work — but we’ll collaboratively “design” the format in which that sharing happens: it could be a series of concurrent roundtable discussion; a “pin-up,” like those we’d see at a design critique (but much friendlier!); a “poster session,” as we’d find at a conference; an underwater salon; or something entirely different.